Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Results

-The response stress tensor, $\hat{\boldsymbol{\sigma}}_C\left(t\right)$, for each cell $C$ was computed using the formalism introduced in \cite{nestor2018relating} (see Supplementary Information, Sec.~\ref{SI:stress}).
-The average stress tensor $\hat{\boldsymbol{\sigma}}\left(t\right)=\sum_C w_C\hat{\boldsymbol{\sigma}}_C\left(t\right)$, with $w_C = A_C/\sum_C A_C$, was used as a measure for the response of the system.
-The dynamic shear modulus $G^*\left(\omega_0\right)=\tilde{\tau}(\omega_0)/\tilde{\epsilon}(\omega_0)$ was then calculated at a given frequency $\omega_0$ of applied shear strain, where $\tilde{\tau}(\omega)$ and $\tilde{\epsilon}(\omega)$ are the Fourier transforms of the response shear stress $\tau(t)=\hat{\sigma}_{xy}\left(t\right)$ and the applied strain $\epsilon(t)$, respectively (see Methods).
-We ensured that the simulations were sufficiently long for a steady state to be reached (see Methods and Supplementary Information, Sec.~\ref{SI:steady_state}).
+We measured the response stresses as described in the Model and Methods section above.
+The dynamic shear modulus $G^*\left(\omega_0\right)=\tilde{\tau}(\omega_0)/\tilde{\epsilon}(\omega_0)$ was then calculated at a given frequency $\omega_0$ of applied shear strain, where $\tilde{\tau}(\omega)$ and $\tilde{\epsilon}(\omega)$ are the Fourier transforms of the response shear stress $\tau(t)=\hat{\sigma}_{xy}\left(t\right)$ and the applied strain $\epsilon(t)$, respectively (see Model and Methods).
+We ensured that simulations ran long enough to reach a steady state (see Model and Methods and Supporting Information, Sec.~\ref{SI:steady_state}).
 The real part of the dynamic shear modulus, $G^\prime=\text{Re}\left(G^*\right)$, is the storage shear modulus and the imaginary part, $G^{\prime\prime}=\text{Im}\left(G^*\right)$, is the loss shear modulus.
-The storage shear modulus corresponds to the in-phase response and measures the elastic (i.e., reversible) response of the system, while the loss shear modulus corresponds to the out-of-phase response and measures the irreversible dissipation~\cite{larson1999structure} (see also Supplementary Information, Sec.~\ref{SI:rheology}).
-Note that the stress contribution due to the friction with the substrate resulting from the part of the velocity field due to the externally imposed affine deformation was removed in the analysis.
-This is because at high frequencies, the stresses are dominated by the friction due to external driving that masks the internal material response that we are interested in exploring (see Fig.~\ref{fig:moduli_affineVelocity} and Supplementary Information, Sec.~\ref{SI:stress}).
-For systems under an oscillatory simple shear, storage and loss shear moduli were obtained for different values of $p_0$ and different system sizes in the solid and the fluid phases with frequencies $\omega_0$ of the applied shear strain spanning over seven orders of magnitude, as shown in Fig.~\ref{fig:simpleShear_rheology}c,d.
+The storage shear modulus corresponds to the in-phase response and measures the elastic (i.e., reversible) response of the system, while the loss shear modulus corresponds to the out-of-phase response and measures the system's irreversible dissipation~\cite{larson1999structure} (see also Supporting Information, Sec.~\ref{SI:rheology}).
+For systems under an oscillatory simple shear, storage and loss shear moduli were obtained for different values of $p_0$ and different system sizes in the solid and the fluid phases for a broad range of driving frequencies $\omega_0$ spanning over seven orders of magnitude, as shown in Fig.~\ref{fig:simpleShear_rheology}c,d.
 Most simulations were performed for systems with nearly square shapes with $N_x=15$ cells in the horizontal direction.
 We repeated several simulations for systems with $N_x=37$ and $N_x=51$, which showed that the finite size effects are negligible (Fig.~\ref{fig:simpleShear_rheology}c-f).